rogersgl/tasaR/README.md

 <br></br>
 **ReverseFASTQFileName -** File name of the R2 Illumina sequencing file for that sample.
 Files in .fastq.gz format are much smaller than uncompressed .fastq files and access speeds are comparable.
 <br></br>
-**MergedFASTQFileName -** File name of the merged .fastq.gz file if paired end merging is performed outside of tasAnalyzer.
+**MergedFASTQFileName -** File name of the merged .fastq.gz file if paired end merging is performed outside of tasaR.
 If using the scripts for PANDAseq merging, this column should be left blank and will be automatically filled by the software.
 <br></br>
 **ForwardExtensionType -** The type of extension on the forward primer.
 Can be either "Barcode" or "UMI".
 <br></br>